 A platform like Etsy will bring a lot of shoppers to you.
 They have millions of visitors per month.
 However, that doesn’t mean you can skip marketing and rely on Etsy to bring people to your shop.

-Of the millions of shoppers Etsy attracts each month, many will be shopping for a different category of product than what yours fall under.
+Of the millions of shoppers Etsy attracts each month, many will be shopping for a different category of product than what your products fall under.

 Your listings must also appear on the first few pages of results when someone shops under a category or subcategory (e.g. jewelry -> earrings) or uses the search bar.